Jatin2662/LoginSignup/README.md

 ## Caution / Limitations

-- This app lacks at some points like email verification is not implemented, there are very limited CRUD operations in it.
+- This app lacks at some points like there are very limited CRUD operations in it.
 - Learning and growing so continously adding things which are needed in Industry level websites